5 Resources on Invasive Species

 Most land managers should strive to reduce feral hog numbers and musk thistles.
 If you're managing for wildlife, you'll be most interested in reducing or preventing the spread of old world bluestems, kudzu and sericea lespedeza.
 If raising cattle is of primary importance, old world bluestem and kudzu may or may not be a management concern.

 Below are a few of our resources to help you manage some of the invasive species we face in the region.
-If you have questions about managing invasive species on your land, feel free to reach out to a Noble Foundation agricultural consultant through the Ag Helpline.
+If you have questions about managing invasive species on your land, feel free to reach out to a Noble Research Institute agricultural consultant through the Ag Helpline.

 - Musk Thistle: Control before they flower.
 (February 2012)